Nasdaq buys Nordic clearing house

 They were largely overlooked until Lehman's default highlighted systemic risks that regulators have sought to address by forcing more markets to use clearing.

-Nasdaq, which is based in New York, wants to grow its business in Europe and last month said it will launch a European futures exchange early next year in a direct challenge to rivals NYSE Euronext and Deutsche Boerse.
+Nasdaq, which is based in New York, wants to grow its business in Europe and last month said it will launch a European futures exchange early next year in a direct challenge to rivals NYSE Euronext NYX.N and Deutsche Boerse (DB1Gn.DE).

 The group said it will set up NLX, a London trading venue offering listed derivatives contracts and backed by European clearing house LCH.Clearnet.